 Putting together this project was kind of a lucky break for me 😀 At my house we’re in desperate need of some more potholders, particularly because I do a lot of baking and cooking and somehow the ones I have always end up disappearing!
 I had some extra scraps of terry cloth and seeing the colors I had to choose from – white and pastel shades of pink, blue, and green – the boyfriend commented on how much they looked like Yoshi eggs, so it was an easy choice from there!
 They’re essentially dinosaur eggs, so if you’re not familiar with Yoshi you can just think of them like that ^-^ The egg shape makes it ideal for giving your hand a nice wide area to grip the potholder with, and the pocket on the back is helpful for keeping it on your hand.
 I know most potholder patterns include a loop for hanging, but I never use those so I kept them off of mine.
 I hope you agree that the finished egg looks just like it came out of the Mario games 😀

+Happy Towel Day all you hoopy froods out there!
 One would hope you all know what I’m saying ^-~ But for those of you who don’t, I suppose I should let my nerd flag fly for a bit here.
 Today’s project is inspired by the book to rival all books: The Hitchhiker’s Guide to the Galaxy.
-“The guide,” as written by the funny late author Douglas Adams in the achingly witty sci-fi novel of the same name, is an electronic book created by one of the great publishing houses of Ursa Minor, that can show you how to see the marvels of the universe for less than forty Altairan dollars a day.
+“The guide,” as written by the funny late author … Continue reading Happy Towel Day!
+Bonus Pattern: The Guide Tablet Case

 Kung Hei Fat Choi!
 Here’s hoping you all have a happy and prosperous new year!
 As many might know, today marks the beginning of the Lunar New Year, the new year in most Asian countries.
 You’ve got to love the celebrations for this holiday, the lanterns, parades, fireworks – it’s all so colorful and gorgeous!
 But even beyond that there’s the fact that, to me, spring always feels like the real beginning of the new year rather than the dead of winter.